Making a Subject Access Request

 How much will my request cost?

 Requests are normally free of charge.
-A ‘reasonable fee’ can be charged if the information requested is excessive or unreasonable (as defined in the GDPR).
+A ‘reasonable fee’ can be charged if the information requested is excessive or unreasonable (as defined in the UK GDPR).
 We may charge a fee if you ask for copies of information we have already provided to you.

 How do I make a request?